-Books with stories for caregivers, focusing on the caregiving life of one desperate caregiver caring for her loved one with Alzheimer’s, anxiety and COPD.
+Books with stories for caregivers, focusing on the challenges and struggles, successes and joys, of one desperate caregiver caring for her loved one with Alzheimer’s, anxiety and COPD.

 Accepting the Gift of Caregiving series

 Part Two, Did You Hide the Cookies?